kurtosis-tech/kurtosis/docs/docs/guides/how-to-compose-your-own-testnet.md

 **What you will do:**

-1. Create a local Kurtosis package template & push it to Github
+1. Create a local Kurtosis package template
 2. Import required dependencies
 3. Define how your private Ethereum testnet should look like.
 This example will leverage the Lighthouse CL client and Geth EL client to build a single, full node over Docker with [`eth-kurtosis`](https://github.com/kurtosis-tech/eth-kurtosis/tree/main).
 4. Launch the private testnet locally over Docker
-5. Publish your testnet definition to Github
-6. Learn about some advanced workflows you can do with `eth-kurtosis`.
+5. Learn about some advanced workflows you can do with `eth-kurtosis`.

 **What you will need beforehand to get started:**